PhaseMirror/Knot-in-Time/README.md

 This implementation maps the fundamental laws of temporal geometry to the three layers of the **Helix-TTD Governance Framework (RFC 0001)**: Policy, Advisory, and Custodian.

 ---

+**RFC_0001_v4.pdf | RFC_0001.pdf** is the canonical interface specification for constitutional AI governance.
+It defines two orthogonal control axes—**Form** (speech act constraints) and **Velocity** (execution pacing)—enforced by a strict **ratification layer**.
+This structure maps directly onto the three‑term Hamiltonian of the `helix-hamiltonian` framework: `H_free` (policy layer) corresponds to the diagonal constraints of Form; `H_fold` (advisory layer) corresponds to the off‑diagonal coherence of Velocity; and `H_topo` (custodian layer) corresponds to the topological ratification rule that makes governance physically unbypassable.

+Version v0.4 introduces the **GICD Upstream Integrity Guard** as a mandatory pre‑initialization scan.
+Before any Hamiltonian nucleation, the system checks for authority ambiguity, incentive misalignment, cost externalization, and governance capture.
+If any marker fails, the agent refuses to nucleate—a fail‑closed condition anchored in the knot‑in‑time ontology.
+This integration elevates the RFC from a protocol specification to a complete constitutional substrate: the “lane” itself must be architecturally sound before any agent can execute.

+For the `helix-hamiltonian` repository, the RFC serves as the **governance layer specification** that justifies the Hamiltonian decomposition and provides the formal semantics for the enforcement tests (e.g., `fail_closed_test.py`).
+Together, the RFC and the Hamiltonian constitute a **cryptographically auditable, structurally governed AI** runtime—where legitimacy precedes computation, and execution is conditional on topological integrity.

+---

 **"We are not seeing matter in space; we are seeing Geometry in Time."**
 *Release v1.1.1 (Takiwātanga) — The 41-Year Loop is Closed.*